Quantcast

 Remedies for Powdery Mildew

 There are lots of home remedies, but researchers have found that simply spraying with plain water weekly can be effective.
 The spores like humidity but hate rain and water.
-They can’t germinate or grow if the leaves are wet.
-This is the opposite of what most gardeners think, me included.
+They can’t germinate or grow if the leaves are wet, which is the opposite of what most gardeners, including me, think.

 If you decide to try a home remedy rather than plain water, there are several that have been proven to be effective if used early.
 They can slow or stop the spread early on, but once the fungi are established in the leaves, they won’t eliminate it.